nima-siboni/moo_as_soo/README.md

-# RL for Adaptive Multi-Objective Sequential Decision-Making
+# Multi-task RL for Adaptive Multi-Objective Sequential Decision-Making
 Welcome to the RL for Adaptive Multi-Objective Sequential Decision-Making repository!
-This project aims to tackle one of the challenges of multi-objective optimization in the context of decision-making problems by leveraging the power of single objective optimization
-(SOO) reinforcement learning (RL) techniques.
+This project aims to tackle one of the challenges of multi-objective optimization in the context of decision-making problems by leveraging the multi-task single objective reinforcement learning (RL) technique.

 # Introduction
 In conventional optimization methods, dealing with multiple objectives often involves combining these objectives into a single objective function; The single objective function is commonly constructed as a weighted average of different objectives, where the weights are chosen by the domain experts, and the weights represent the condition under which the optimal behavior is looked for.
-This approach is widely used in industry as it is easy to implement and the optimization problem is reduced to a SOO which can be solved with well-established methods.
+This approach is widely used in industry as it is easy to implement and the optimization problem is reduced to a single objective optimization (SOO) which can be solved with well-established methods.

-A disadvantage of casting the MOO into a SOO is that for any new set of weights one needs to re-run the whole optimization procedure.
+A disadvantage of casting the multi-objective optimization (MOO) problem into a SOO is that for any new set of weights one needs to re-run the whole optimization procedure.
 In many cases, this is not feasible as the optimization procedure is computationally expensive, e.g. "online" decision-making setups where the weights change and immediate adaption of the objective is required.
 In this work, we address this challenge by leveraging the power of single objective reinforcement learning.
 A simple example of changing weights is the multi-objective navigation where